-Benefit Table for H ealthCover4 life External prosthesis ✓ Up to £5,000 for the lifetime of your membership We will pay this benefit towards the cost of providing an external prosthesis .
-If you have an excess, we will not take this off this cash payment. " For details, see 4.11 AXA Doctor at Hand ✓ Unlimited video or telephone consultations through the AXA Doctor at Hand service, an online, private GP Access to the AXA Doctor at Hand service, a private GP for video or telephone consultations.
-For information on terms and conditions, registering and how to use this service, please visit: member.doctorcareanywhere.co m/SignUp/axa If you have an excess, we will not take this off this benefit.
-Childbirth benefit ✓ Plan 1: £200 for each birth ✓ Plan 2: £100 for each birth ✓ Plan 3: £100 for each birth ✗ Plan 4 - No cover For each birth which takes place after one of the parents named on the birth certificate has been covered on the plan for 10 or more months in a row.
+Benefit Table for He althCover4 life AXA Doctor at Hand ✓ Unlimited video or telephone consultations through the AXA Doctor at Hand service Access to the AXA Doctor at Hand service for video or telephone consultations.
+For information on terms and conditions, registering and how to use this service, please visit: axahealth.co.uk/onlinegpservice/r egister " For details, see Section 2 Making a claim If you have an excess, we will not take this off this benefit.
+New child benefit For each child born or adopted: ✓ Plan 1: £200 ✓ Plan 2: £100 ✓ Plan 3: £100 × Plan 4 - No cover One of the parents named on the birth certificate must have been covered on the plan for 10 or more months in a row before the birth or adoption.
+You will need to send us an original or certified copy of the long birth certificate or adoption papers.
 Ambulance transport ✓ Plan 1: Paid in full ✓ Plan 2: £250 a year ✓ Plan 3: £250 a year × Plan 4: No cover If you are having private in-patient or day-patient treatment and it is medically necessary to use a road ambulance to transport you to another medical facility.
-Nurse to give you chemotherapy or antibiotics by intravenous drip at home ✓ Paid in full We will pay for treatment: at home or somewhere else that is appropriate.
-We will pay for a nurse to give you the following by intravenous drip: chemotherapy to treat cancer
+Nurse to give you antibiotics by intravenous drip at home ✓ Paid in full We will pay for treatment: at home or somewhere else that is appropriate.
+We will pay for a nurse to give you antibiotics by intravenous drip.
+This is so long as: we have agreed the treatment beforehand; and

-Benefit Table for HealthCover4 life antibiotics.
-This is so long as: we have agreed the treatment beforehand; and you would otherwise need to be admitted for in-patient or day-patient treatment; and the nurse is working under the supervision of a recognised specialist - see section 3; and the treatment is provided through a healthcare services supplier that we have a contract with for this kind of service.
-Home nursing ✓ Plan 1: No yearly limit ✓ Plan 2: No yearly limit ✓ Plan 3: No yearly limit × Plan 4: No cover We will pay for the fees for a qualified nurse when: nursing is provided under the direction of the treating specialist for medical reasons; and it immediately follows inpatient or day-patient treatment.
+Benefit Table for He althCover4 life you would otherwise need to be admitted for in-patient or day-patient treatment; and the nurse is working under the supervision of a fee approved specialist; and the treatment is provided through a healthcare services supplier that we have a contract with for this kind of service.
+Home nursing ✓ Plan 1: No yearly limit ✓ Plan 2: No yearly limit ✓ Plan 3: No yearly limit × Plan 4: No cover We will pay for the fees for a qualified nurse when: nursing is provided under the direction of the treating specialist for medical reasons; and it immediately follows in-patient or day-patient treatment.
+Hospice cash benefit ✓ Plan 1: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 2: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 3: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 4: No cover We will pay this when you are at the terminal stage of cancer .

+Benefit Table for HealthCover4life

+Hospice donation

-Benefit Table for H ealthCover4 life Hospice cash benefit ✓ Plan 1: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 2: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 3: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 4: No cover We will pay this when you are at the terminal stage of cancer .
-Hospice donation ✓ Plan 1: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 2: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 3: £75 a day up to a maximum of 15 days for the lifetime of your membership ✓ Plan 4: No cover We will pay a charitable donation to a hospice providing care in the terminal stage of cancer .
+- ✓ Plan 1: £75 a day up to a maximum of 15 days for the lifetime of your membership - ✓ Plan 2: £75 a day up to a maximum of 15 days for the lifetime of your membership - ✓ Plan 3: £75 a day up to a maximum of 15 days for the lifetime of your membership - Plan 4: No cover

+We will pay a charitable donation to a hospice providing care in the terminal stage of cancer.

 Recuperative care.
-This is to cover the services of: (i) a nurse for secondary nursing care; or (ii) a care assistant for the following personal care services: Household duties • washing • cooking ✓ Plan 1: up to a maximum of £500 a year ✗ Plan 2: No cover ✗ Plan 3: No cover ✗ Plan 4: No cover We will pay when the recuperative care: • is received in the 90 days after your date of discharge following in-patient treatment that the plan covers; and • is certified by your GP or specialist as being necessary because of your medical or domestic circumstances; and

-Benefit Table for HealthCover4 life cleaning general household chores shopping preparing meals.
-Help with personal hygiene washing and if the claim is for household these tasks would normally be carried out by the person claiming the benefit. bathing • eating and drinking • dressing and undressing • using the toilet.
+This is to cover the services of:

+- (i) a nurse for secondary nursing care; or - (ii) a care assistant for the following personal care services:

+Household duties

+- washing

+- cooking

+- cleaning

+- general household chores

+- shopping

+- preparing meals.

+Help with personal hygiene

+- washing and bathing

+- eating and drinking

+- dressing and undressing

+- using the toilet.